-When an event involves a police officer and a citizen, and the citizen is seriously injured, injured by a firearm used by a police officer, or dies, the chief of police of the police force involved in the event must immediately notify the Minister of Public Security.
-The Minister determines whether an independent investigation should be conducted.
+When an event involves a police officer and a citizen, and the citizen is seriously injured, injured by a firearm used by a police officer, or dies, the chief of police of the police force involved in the event must immediately notify the BEI.
+The BEI will determine whether an independent investigation should be conducted.

 The investigation of an event starts as soon as BEI is assigned to it and includes a certain number of actions provided for in Section 289.1 of the Police Act.
 The following chart explains the process for all independent investigations conducted by BEI.

 BEI initiates an independent investigation of an event

 management assigns the case to the supervisor/coordinator who gathers the information from the event and determines the resources and support required to complete the investigation.